tri-cods/tidy-data/sections/introducing-openrefine.md

 ## Importing Data

 Like git, OpenRefine is not structured around discrete files that you open and save.
 Data is imported into a project without affecting the original file.
 Changes made to that data are bundled together into another file.
-Rather than saving over or saving multiple copies of data (i.e., `datafile_final-reallyfinal-FINAL.xls`, projects allow users to export derivative files with fine-grained control over how those derivatives should be formed.
+Rather than saving over or saving multiple copies of data (i.e., `datafile_final-reallyfinal-FINAL.xls`) projects allow users to export derivative files with fine-grained control over how those derivatives should be formed.

 1) From the **Create Project** option, select **Choose Files**